-Collaborate better with zipBoard
+Collaborate visually on JIRA with zipBoard

 Sign up and start collaborating with your team!
 No credit card required.

 Raschid J. F. Rafaelly is a Technical Product Consultant and a Senior Product Manager.
 He specializes in building strong pipelines for his clients in the realm of product development and, yes, he does a lot of coding.
 While working with a client to develop a particular product, Raschid assembles the team himself and does everything from being the point of contact and building a sustainable development strategy.

 Considering the plethora of responsibilities that are on Raschid’s shoulders any given day, in the least, we can say that his days are not boring.
 Not to mention, he is the bridge that connects his developing team with the clients and also keeps the guest reviewers in the loop.
 Needless to say, as an individual, he needs to stay most organised while working with individuals from different backgrounds.